Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Mei 2026 06.14.14 UTC
+- WIB: Jumat, 22 Mei 2026 11.23.46 UTC
-- WITA: Jumat, 22 Mei 2026 07.14.14 UTC
+- WITA: Jumat, 22 Mei 2026 12.23.46 UTC
-- WIT: Jumat, 22 Mei 2026 08.14.14 UTC
+- WIT: Jumat, 22 Mei 2026 13.23.46 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success